ybelatar/tokenizer/README.md

 This folder contains the Solidity code for the Token42 smart contract.
 The code is well-documented with clear and explicit comments, ensuring readability and ease of understanding.

 ### `deployment/`
-This folder includes deployment scripts and necessary configurations to deploy Token42 on the Goerli testnet.
+This folder includes deployment scripts and necessary configurations to deploy Token42 on the Sepolia testnet.
 Instructions for deploying the token are also included.

 ### `documentation/`
 The documentation folder provides a comprehensive guide on: